misav90/portfolio-project-1/README.md

 ## responsiveness
-### The website is supposed to be responsive and have a good user interface.
+### The website is responsive and has a good and user-friendly interface.
+This will allow the user to browse with ease and easily find the way back.
 ![amiresponsive3](https://user-images.githubusercontent.com/73398555/128965802-124c5313-cb1f-4175-bb15-8fc7327321b7.JPG)

-## Accessability
+## Accessibility
-### the Webpage has been given a score of 92 on accessability when testing with lighthouse
+### the Webpage has been given a score of 92 on accessability when testing with lighthouse.
 ![lighthouse2](https://user-images.githubusercontent.com/73398555/128965781-5d0ff378-e8a8-4f58-bf53-a82b7911431d.JPG)